 For instance, a dog that is trained to take active, well-defined steps to help stop their owner’s anxiety attacks (as in the earlier example) is probably better characterized as a service dog for anxiety rather than an emotional support dog because he’s performing a specific task.

-Some dogs are trained to monitor autistic children and even sit at their feet during meltdowns to help calm them.
+Some dogs are trained to monitor autistic people and even sit at their feet during meltdowns to help calm them.

 The exact way your four-legged assistant is classified will affect the logistics of having him accompany you in your daily activities (for example, service dogs are allowed nearly everywhere, but therapy dogs are restricted from some places).